- Business and Employment»

 If you are thinking about starting a professional services business that will help companies improve their selling, do not overlook the importance of another critical strategic need — your own ability to sell professional services to demanding clients.
 Many aspiring consultants overlook this key marketing principle.
 Without clients, your new consulting business can wither on the vine.
-Michael McLaughlin's book can help you avoid another common consulting mistake.

 The business development and promotional phase for your consulting practice can never start too early.
 The immediate logistics of opening a sales training consulting business can be as simple as telling everyone that you are a consultant.
 But just as it “takes two to tango,” your business will not exist for very long without clients to help you pay the bills.